Tununung/02_trivia_api/starter/README.md

 [View the README.md within ./frontend for more details.](./frontend/README.md)

-### Running the Application

-The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.

 ### Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.